evmos/evmos/docs/guides/upgrades/upgrade_node.md

 order: 1
 -->

-# Upgrade Node
+# Handling Upgrades

-Learn how to upgrade your full node to the latest software version {synopsis}
+Learn how to upgrade your full nodes and validator nodes to the latest software version {synopsis}

 With every new software release, we strongly recommend validators to perform a software upgrade, in order to prevent [double signing or halting the chain during consensus](https://docs.tendermint.com/master/spec/consensus/signing.html#double-signing).

 You can upgrade your node by 1) upgrading your software version and 2) upgrading your node to that version.
 In this guide, you can find out how to automatically upgrade your node with Cosmovisor or perform the update manually.

-## Software Upgrade
+## Updating the `evmosd` binary

 These instructions are for full nodes that have ran on previous versions of and would like to upgrade to the latest testnet.